LAMPSPUC/ScoreDrivenModels.jl/docs/src/manual.md

 The details of the new distribution must be documented following the example in [`Normal`](@ref) and added to the [ScoreDrivenModels distributions](@ref) section.
+The new implemented distribution must also be added to the constant `DISTS` and exported in the `distributions/common_interface.jl` file.

 # Reference